London Beer Guides

 Good For: Cool music; Friends who don’t think they like beer; Being warm.

-Things To Note: It books up days in advance, so you have to get a little organised.
+Things To Note: It books up days in advance on weekends, so you have to get a little organised.
 The whole thing is outdoors and it boasts heaters galore so don’t worry about being cold – if it rains, you may get wet.

 Beer: This isn’t really the reason you’re here.
-The selection of their brews has diversity for the discerning craft beer lover, yet it isn’t the highlight.
+The selection of their brews doesn’t exactly have diversity for the discerning beer lover, yet it isn’t the highlight.

 Vibez: This is the highlight.
 Two Tribes has put a lot of thought into service, music, atmosphere and the likes and comes up with the goods for a great night out.
 The only issue is that this is a brewery crawl so you will need to leave to hit the other spots on the list.